-The Chief FOIA Officer and his/her staff respond to 80% of the agency's FOIA requests and regularly review agency-wide FOIA responses.
-When the Chief FOIA Officer and his/her staff recognize that records have been requested and released three or more times, they ensure that the records are proactively disclosed.
+The Chief FOIA Officer and his staff respond to over 80% of the agency's FOIA requests and regularly review agency-wide FOIA responses.
+When the Chief FOIA Officer and his staff recognize that records have been requested and released three or more times, they ensure that the records are proactively disclosed.

-3. Beyond posting new material, is your agency taking steps to make the posted information more useful to the public, especially to the community of individuals who regularly access your agency's website?
+2. Beyond posting new material, is your agency taking steps to make the posted information more useful to the public, especially to the community of individuals who regularly access your agency's website?

 The agency holds periodic trainings for the public and issues press releases to disseminate significant information regarding agency.
-Through these communication channels the agency has obtained feedback about, among other things, the website content and presentation.
+Through those communication channels the agency has obtained feedback about, among other things, the website content and presentation.
 The agency then decides which of the suggestions to implement.

-4. If yes, please provide examples of such improvements.
+3. If yes, please provide examples of such improvements.

 The agency continues to place its most recent decisions, training announcements, and news on the home page of the website.
-For example, the website has been updated to provide the public information on key agency leadership and upcoming agency trainings.
+For example, the website has been updated to provide information concerning FLRA policy statements, information on key agency leadership, and upcoming agency trainings.
 At trainings, the agency has sought feedback about presentation materials, which the agency proactively posts to its website.
 This is done to provide the public easier access to key agency information.

+4. Optional -- Please describe:

-5. Please describe the best practices used to improve proactive disclosures and any challenges your agency faces in this area.
+- Best practices used to improve proactive disclosures - Any challenges your agency faces in this area